lyndskg/100-Projects-of-Code/README.md

 1. FTP Client
 2. [HTTP Server](https://github.com/lyndskg/98-Projects-of-Code/tree/main/02.%20HTTP%20Web%20Server)  ![](https://geps.dev/progress/100) ✓
    - Python (1/20/23).
 A super simple HTTP web server outputting "Hello, World" (or any other arbitrary text) in its response body.
 Built using the "socket" Python library, as implemented in [Blog Post by Ruslan](https://ruslanspivak.com/lsbaws-part1/).
    - Fully implemented and tested.
 3. Web Scraper
 4. [Port Scanner](https://github.com/lyndskg/98-Projects-of-Code/tree/main/04.%20Port%20Scanner)  ![](https://geps.dev/progress/80)
    - Python (2/3/23).
 A light-weight yet multi-threaded port scanner with both UDP and TCP functionalities.
 Probes a server or host for open, closed, and/or filtered ports.
 Can be run on specific ports; otherwise, defaults to the top 1000 ports.
 Built using the "socket" Python library, with additional support from "threading" and "queue" libraries for threaded programming intents.
-Largely inspired by [PieScan](https://github.com/m57/piescan/blob/master/piescan.py) and [KPorts](https://github.com/remzmike/python-kports-portscanner/blob/master/kports.py).
+Largely inspired by [M57's PieScan](https://github.com/m57/piescan/blob/master/piescan.py) and [Remzmike's KPorts](https://github.com/remzmike/python-kports-portscanner/blob/master/kports.py).
    - Fully implemented; needs to be tested and debugged.
 5. Packet Sniffer
 6. P2P File Sharing